The Case for Operator Energy

 Operator energy is not about working less.
 It's about building leverage into everything you touch.
 The stack looks like this:

-- Build it once - use AI, automation, whatever gets it running
+- Build it once.
+Use AI, automation, whatever gets it running.
+The tool matters less than the thinking.

 This is how one person runs two companies with autonomous AI agents handling email, market intelligence, session recaps, and strategic briefings.
 Not by hustling.
 By operating.